 I interviewed Amy on a podcast episode a couple of months ago.
 You can hear it at https://rvlifestyle.com/85

 There is also doggie daycare available in most towns.
-With our current dog Bo, we're using it rigt now in Fort Walton Beach, FL as we vacation with family.
-Bog gets a cool place to hang out with some doggie buddies during the day and we get to send beach time wth family.
+With our current dog Bo, we’re using it right now in Fort Walton Beach, FL as we vacation with family.
+Bog gets a cool place to hang out with some doggie buddies during the day and we get to spend beach time with family.
 I drop him off about 8 AM and pick him up at 5 PM.

 At night, he’s with us and gets lots of loving from the family.
 Everyone seems happy.

 Looking for exciting RV trip ideas and travel suggestions?